uchilaka/docs/guides/status.md

 ## Soft Delete

-As mentioned above, Soft Delete is meant to _feel_ like an item has been deleted without permanently removing it from the database.
-They are hidden from both the App and API responses unless explicitely requested by an Admin [using the `status` parameter](/api/reference.md#status).
+As mentioned above, Soft Delete is meant to _act_ as if an item has been truly deleted, but without permanently removing it from the database.
+Soft-deleted items are hidden from both the App and API responses unless explicitely requested by an Admin [using the `status` parameter](/api/reference.md#status).
 Non-admin users do not have access to soft-deleted items.

+As of now there is no way to "resurrect" soft-deleted items through the App, they are for all intents and purposes, deleted.
+However these items still exist in the database and can be acceessed there.

+When deleting an item, the API does the following:

+1. Check if the collection has a status field
+2. Check if the delta data has the status field (meaning the status was changed)
+3. Check if the new status value (_from delta data_) has `soft_delete = true`
+  * If yes, it sets the `action` to `SOFT_DELETE`
+  * If no, it hard deletes the item (permanently removed from the database)

 ## Workflow